Chat with us, powered by LiveChat What is Mental Relapse? - South Carolina Addiction Treatment

 What is Mental Relapse?

-The Signs of a Mental Relapse
+What Are The Signs of a Mental Relapse?

-Signs of mental relapse include:
+The signs of mental relapse include:

 • Cravings or urges to use drugs and alcohol